siddanth-6365/cctv-optimization-minor-1/README.md

 Conclusion

 This project effectively combines state-of-the-art object detection (YOLO) with custom tracking and summarization logic to create a robust surveillance system.
 Its modular design ensures scalability, and the integration with Streamlit makes it accessible for non-technical users.

-(So based on this explanation about this minor project can you give me an good 3 points about this project for my resume/cv )